JS-RML/ddh_hardware/README.md

 | L0 | ODrive_L | M0 |
 | L1 | ODrive_L | M1 |

-Keep the 3-phase connection consistent as shown below.
+Keep the 3-phase connection consistent as shown below. *Also add a photograph of the cable assembly*

 ![wireing_power](images/wiring-power.png)